dev4press/debugpress/readme.txt

 This panel lists all the queries WordPress has run, and it allows you to order the queries by execution order or length of execution, and all queries can be filtered by the query type, database table it targets or the WordPress function that called it.
 Every query displays the execution time, order, caller functions stack and fully formatted SQL query that is easy to read.
 For some Dev4Press created plugins (and that list will grow), DebugPress can detect the source of the query and allow you to filter by the plugin calling the query.

 = PHP and WordPress Errors =
 Plugin has 3 panels dedicated to showing PHP and WordPress errors and warnings.
-Plugin captures this information during the page load, and it shows full debug trace as returned by the PHP debug tracing function.
+The Plugin captures this information during the page load, and it shows full debug trace as returned by the PHP debug tracing function.

 = AJAX =
 The plugin tracks every AJAX call coming through WordPress `admin-ajax.php` handler, and with every response, it returns HTTP headers with AJAX request basic execution information.
 Right now, plugin is not returning list of logged errors or SQL queries, because both can produce huge output that goes over the HTTP header limits.
 Plan is to introduce these in the future plugin versions.